JeffDeCola/my-cheat-sheets/infrastructure-as-a-service/compute/google-compute-engine-cheat-sheet/README.md

 ## METADATA SERVER QUERY

 Every instance stores its metadata on the metadata server.
-You can query this metadata server programmatically for information such as
+You can query this metadata server programmatically for information such as,

 * The instance's host name
 * Instance ID